A quantitative central limit theorem for Poisson horospheres in high dimensions: Introduction and main result

 The study of random geometric systems in non-Euclidean geometries is a recent and fast growing branch of stochastic geometry.
 We refer to \cite{BenjaminiJonassonSchrammTykesson,BenjaminiPaquettePfeffer,BenjaminiSchramm,BesauRosenThaele,BesauThaele,FountoulakisMuller,FountoulakisYukich,GodlandKabluchkoThaele,HansenMuller,HeroldHugThaele,OwadaYogesh} for selected works on hyperbolic random geometric graphs, random tessellations and random polytopes.

 In this note we address an interesting generalization of the Poisson hyperplane process to hyperbolic geometry.
 The study of Euclidean Poisson hyperplanes is by now classical \cite{Heinrich,LPST,RS,SchneiderWeil} and was extended in \cite{HeroldHugThaele} to hyperbolic space, where {Poisson processes} of totally geodesic hypersurfaces {are} studied, see also \cite{SantaloYanez} for mean values in the planar case.
 Even more recently, in \cite{KRT} it was observed that this model fits into a one-parameter family of so-called \emph{Poisson $\lambda$-geodesic hyperplanes}, and the fluctuations of the total hyperbolic surface area of such a process within a sequence of growing balls were examined in detail.
-The special case we consider here (corresponding to the choice $\lambda = 1$ in \cite{KRT}) is the \emph{Poisson horosphere process}.
+The special case we consider here is the \emph{Poisson horosphere process}, {which corresponds to the choice $\lambda = 1$ in \cite{KRT}}. {In that paper it was shown that, in contrast with other choices of $\lambda \in [0,1)$, these fluctuations are Gaussian in all spatial dimensions.
+The purpose of the present note is to quantify this result and to extend it to the setting of growing dimension.}

 Let us recall some definitions; for more details we refer the reader to \cite{KRT} and the references cited therein.
 A \emph{horosphere} in a $d$-dimensional hyperbolic space $\HH^d$ is, intuitively speaking, a sphere of infinite radius.
 More formally, it is a complete totally umbilic hypersurface of constant normal curvature $1$.
 For concreteness, in the Poincar\'e ball model of hyperbolic space, horospheres are realized as Euclidean spheres tangent to the boundary, see Figure \ref{fig:Poisson_horospheres}.
 We denote by $\cH$ the space of all horospheres in $\HH^d$.
 This space admits a transitive action by the group of hyperbolic isometries and an invariant measure for this action, which is unique up to a multiplicative constant and will be denoted by $\Lambda$, see \cite{GNS,Sol}.